After seeing "Pirates of the Caribbean: The Dead Man's Chest" for the second time, I still left the theater amazed...

 Nighy was shot with a grey marker suit to give the CG team accurate light positioning and color temperature from the set.
 Though some make-up was added to his eyes and mouth for a "backup", Davy Jones is ENTIRELY CG throughout the movie.

-relied heavily on keyframe animation to exaggerate his acting and animate his face and tentacles.
+ILM captured the actor's movements from his shot performance and relied heavily on keyframe animation to exaggerate his acting and animate his face and tentacles.

 The ship was built to full scale as a set.

-replica was provided by ILM for several shots, which was extremelly accurate and provided its own rendering challenges.
+A digital replica was provided by ILM for several shots, which was extremelly accurate and provided its own rendering challenges.

 One new RenderMan version 13 feature that was crucial for the production was its new ambient occlusion workflow that doesn't require expensive raytracing calculations.